BenLangmead/myrna/MANUAL.markdown

 </td><td>

-Instead of running Myrna, just search for the supporting tools ([Bowtie] and [R]/[Bioconductor]), report whether and how they were found, and whether all necessary [R]/[Bioconductor] packages are installed.
+Instead of running Myrna, just search for the supporting tools ([Bowtie], [R]/[Bioconductor], and [`--fastq-dump`]), report whether and how they were found, and whether all necessary [R]/[Bioconductor] packages are installed.
 If running in Cloud Mode, this just tests whether the `elastic-mapreduce` script is locatable and runnable.
 Use this option to debug your Myrna installation.

 </td></tr><tr><td id="myrna-tempdir">